 Kiwa can help you.
-By taking the recent cybersecurity trends into account, Kiwa developed the Remote Access for Remote Services (RARS) scheme.
+By taking the recent cybersecurity trends into account, Kiwa developed the Remote Access for Remote Services (RARS) scheme, also known as K21048.
 The RARS scheme is a collection of tests set up by Kiwa that focuses on all different kinds of systems that are connected to the internet; the so called Internet of Things (IoT).
 An alarm system is a clear example of this kind of product.
 Together we can create trust in the whole chain of your product and make sure it is future proof.

 Remote access: the ability to access a network or computer from afar through the use of a network connection.
 It enables users to access the systems they need, whilst the users are not physically able to connect directly to it.
 In this way, it is possible to remotely perform certain actions and operations on systems.
 Because the hardware and software ecosystem are rapidly changing, the complexity of systems is also increasing.
 This means that the security risk becomes also higher because the products are collaborating between several components and have multiple factors that influence its overall safety.

 Albeit the main concern is data safety, and privacy for the end-user, all the various mechanisms that make the product work and operate, need to meet a certain level of security in order for the whole product to be deemed secure.
 The RARS scheme offers a solution to this problem and forms a foundation of security whereupon you can build.
 By combining multiple areas of expertise within one scheme safety and security can be offered integrally.

 Producers and manufacturers whom utilize technology to remotely operate or interact in any other way with IoT devices and Alarm Systems.

 In the RARS scheme the following two main aspects are distinguished: